Choosing between Kestra and n8n for workflow automation comes down to five questions:

 Which platform is better for building AI agents?

-n8n has deeper AI capabilities.
+n8n has deeper AI agent capabilities.
 Its LangChain-based AI framework supports multi-agent systems, RAG pipelines, human-in-the-loop controls, AI Evaluations for regression testing, and MCP Client/Server nodes. n8n's Workflow Tool lets you expose any of 1,500+ integrations as agent capabilities.
-Kestra offers an AI Copilot for generating workflows but doesn't provide a comparable agent orchestration framework.
+Kestra offers an AI Copilot for generating workflows but does not provide a comparable agent orchestration framework.

 Can ZoomInfo data be used inside Kestra or n8n workflows?